NEW CARS

 Hyundai Kona Electric

 Hyundai is seriously in it for the long haul when it comes to electric cars.
-It has been consistently producing some excellent models, including the all-electric Kona.
+It has been consistently producing some excellent models, including the Kona Electric.

-This mid-sized crossover SUV is essentially a smaller version of the e-Niro SUV, and it’s available with either a 39kWh or a larger 64kWh battery pack to ensure you get the most range possible.
+This mid-sized crossover SUV is essentially a smaller version of the Niro EV, and it’s available with either a 39kWh or a larger 64kWh battery pack to ensure you get the most range possible – up to 319 miles.

 It’s also practical, efficient, affordable, and well-built.
 Plus, every model comes with a five-year/unlimited-mileage warranty that's transferred across owners when you’re buying a used example.